deltachat/deltachat-core/FAQ.md

 - Yes.
 Beside the plain text, all E-Mail-attachments are displayed as separate messages.
 Outgoing messages will get attachments as needed automatically.

-**How does Delta Chat use the E-Mail-Subject?**

-- As the message content is displayed directly, the subject is not needed and will not be shown therefore.
-For outgoing messages, the subject will be set to an excerpt of the message text.

 **Does Delta Chat support HTML-E-Mails?**

 - Yes.
 If incoming E-Mail lacks a plain text part, we convert HTML-E-Mails to